Rethinking Schizophrenia: Care Pathways | European Congress of Psychiatry

-EBC is pleased to have an e-poster viewing “Rethinking Schizophrenia: Care Pathway” at the upcoming European Congress of Psychiatry, set to take place on 5-8 April 2025 in Madrid (Spain).
+EBC is pleased to have an e-poster viewing “Rethinking Pathways: Innovative Approaches to Identify Individuals Experiencing First-Episode Psychosis and Connect Them to Care” at the upcoming European Congress of Psychiatry, set to take place on 5-8 April 2025 in Madrid (Spain).
 The e-poster EPP178 will be presented from 12:30 – 13:15 on 6 April 2025 in the e-poster area (station 13).

 The e-poster will feature the second phase of the Rethinking schizophrenia project, co-created by the European Brain Council (EBC) and the European Psychiatric Association (EPA), and will aim to examine health gains and societal impacts resulting from optimal healthcare interventions in comparison with current care or inadequate treatment.
 Additionally, this projects convert data evidence to policy recommendations on how to improve the care pathways.